 My book on Florida water management combines a description of the “watery foundation” of the state, a history of water management in Florida, separate chapters on each of the five water management districts, and a series of issue chapters.
 I also included a lengthy chronology of water management and a detailed glossary.
 It is available for $56.46 from Amazon.

-The price is higher than I would wish but at least I persuaded the publisher to price it a little bit under their comparable books on water policy in other states.
 I hope the book meets the needs of people interested in Florida water management.
 Some comments are very gratifying:

 Dr. Chris Meindl, USF Department of Environmental Science, Policy, and Geography